MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/faq.md

 # Analytics FAQ

-**Is the data Sampled?**
+**Is the data sampled?**

-No, Analytics takes into account all the data it is sent, unless it has an incorrect format.
+The data is not sampled.
+Analytics will use all the data that is sent, unless it is sent in the wrong format or some of the known limits is reached.
 <br><br>

-**What is the latency between a log sent and its representation in the charts?**
+**What is the latency between a log sent and its representation in the Analytics dashboards?**

-The normal latency is a few seconds.
-It may be longer on occasions though.
+The latency is typically just a few seconds.
 <br><br>

-**What is the precision of the displayed numbers?**
+**If the app is offline, does the SDK store the logs and then send them once it is back online?**

-The error margin of the numbers displayed is under 1%.
+Yes.
+If the app is offline, the SDK will store up to 300 logs in storage.
+Once the network connectivity is restored, the SDK will send these logs to the App Center backend.
 <br><br>

-**I cannot the session information, why?**
+**Session duration is zero seconds, why?**

-A session is defined as the time between the app coming to the foreground and the last event before going to the background.
-This means that you will need to define custom events, in order to measure the session length.
+A session is defined as the time from the app coming to foreground to the last event before going to the background.
+If no custom events are identified within 5 minutes in a session, the session will not be counted.
 <br><br>

-**Why are some charts such as "OS Distribution" for example showing more devices than the total number of installed app?**
+**Why is my "OS Distribution" chart showing more devices than the number of installs?**

-The distributions are not snapshots, they are counts of devices that match the metric displayed within the time-range.
-For example in "OS Distributions" if users upgrade massively from one version to the next within the represented time-range, they will be counted in both versions.
+OS Distribution counts are not snapshots.
+They are counts of devices that match the selected time period.
+For example, if users massively upgrade from one version to the next one within the selected time period, they will be counted in both versions.
 <br><br>

 **Why is the country information not showing? / The country information doesn't seem to be correct.**